 Acids can be used on the neck, but I recommend patch testing first because this skin can be quite sensitive.
-It may not be able to tolerate the same strength of acids as the skin on the face, and you may not want to exfoliate this area as often.
+It may not be able to tolerate the same strength of acids as the skin on the face.
+You also may not want to exfoliate this area as often.

 However, there are a few guidelines you need to follow for proper use.
 First and foremost, don’t get too close to the under-eye area.
 Your lashes can pick up and transfer products containing acids to the eyes, which can cause stinging.
-Bring a product up to but not past the orbital bone.
+Bring a product up to—but not past—the orbital bone.
 Secondly, I only recommend using acid products that were specifically formulated for this area.
 They’re generally more gentle.

 Are Acids Vegan?

 For the most part, yes.
 In its natural form, lactic acid is derived from milk, so it wouldn’t be vegan.
-The majority of lactic acid used in cosmetic products is now synthetically produced, though, so it is vegan.
-Be sure to look at the other ingredients in the formula since these may not be vegan.
+However, the majority of lactic acid used in cosmetic products is synthetically produced (AKA it’s vegan).
+Just be sure to look at the other ingredients in the formula since these may not be vegan.

-Can Your Skin Get “Used” to Acids?
-Should You Switch Up Acids for Better Results?
+Can Your Skin Get Used to Acids?
+Should You Switch Them Up for Better Results?

-In general, your skin can get used to acids in the sense that it gets to a healthier state so acids aren’t as much of a shock to it.
-This does not mean, however, that acids are becoming less effective.
+In general, your skin can get used to acids in the sense that it becomes stronger.
+This does not mean, however, that the acids you’re using are any less effective.
 Using a product long-term does not make your skin “immune” to it.

-The only reason you would need to switch up the type of acid product you’re using is if your skin’s needs have changed.
+The only reason you would need to switch up the type of acid you’re using is if your skin’s needs have changed.
 If you’ve been using an acid product for a while and aren’t getting the desired results, you may just need a formula with different percentages.
-However, keep in mind that you have to have realistic expectations of any skincare product, as well as patience to give it time to work!

 In summary, I’m a big fan of exfoliating acids.
-I just turned 53, and I truly believe that using them for the past thirty years has greatly contributed to the look and condition of my skin today at age fifty.
+I just turned 53, and I truly believe that using them for the past 30 years has greatly contributed to the appearance and condition of my skin as it is today.
 I love all the wonderful benefits exfoliating acids can provide, and I hope this post makes it easier for you to figure out what works for you!